file3/to_scraper/README.md

 ## TODO and future consideration

-Parse pages with DOMDocument class - the taget page is currently not valid for this
+Parse pages with DOMDocument class - the taget pages are currently not valid for this

 More formats may be kept in description field